gaycodegal/SyncCore/README.md

 # SyncCore
 - A one-page library combined with UI and data control.

+SyncCore will provide two modes: development and production.
+Development code will be easy to write, but will take a small amount internally for linking to occur.
+Development code will not require compiling as this would slow down the development process.
+Production code will be produced by development code and will more closely resemble "regular" JavaScript.

 Currently this is just a specification and goals document.
 All code in the project is purely speculative and subject to change.

 SyncCore is an in-progress UI-builder and data management scheme which will be used in future versions of LiquiZ to reduce complexity.
 It is a well known fact that creating a display, back-end server, and front end functionality can quickly bog down any project, and greatly reducing productivity.
 SyncCore will prodive an approach to this issue by creating tools and a structured approach to these issues.
 In addition, it will provide the speed and power of a one-page approach, ensuring faster page loading and product response time.